Polarized TMD fragmentation functions for $J/\psi$ production: Introduction

-Like their collinear counterparts, TMD PDFs and FFs are still non-perturbative and have to be extracted from experiment or calculated on the lattice.
+Like their collinear counterparts, TMD PDFs and FFs are still nonperturbative and have to be extracted from experiment or calculated on the lattice.
 Precise measurements of TMD functions greatly benefit from experimental observables that are clean.
 Since fragmentation requires an identified hadron in the final state, one strategy for obtaining a clear signal is to single out hadrons with clean decay channels.
 The $J/\psi$ meson, which has historically played an important role in our understanding of the strong interactions, has a particularly clean signal in its decay to two leptons (roughly 14\% of the time).

-The $J/\psi$ is a doubly heavy bound state of a charm and anti-charm quark, and falls into the larger category of quarkonium states (bound states of a heavy quark and heavy anti-quark).
-Theoretically quarkonium is especially attractive because the large masses of the heavy quarks allow the application of non-relativistic QCD (NRQCD) \cite{Bodwin:1994jh,Luke:1999kz,Brambilla:1999xf}.
+The $J/\psi$ is a doubly heavy bound state of a charm and anticharm quark, and falls into the larger category of quarkonium states (bound states of a heavy quark and heavy antiquark).
+Theoretically quarkonium is especially attractive because the large masses of the heavy quarks allow the application of nonrelativistic QCD (NRQCD) \cite{Bodwin:1994jh,Luke:1999kz,Brambilla:1999xf}.
 The success of NRQCD when applied to collinear FFs of quarkonium suggests that the same can be done for their TMD counterparts, however this subject remains almost untouched.
-In addition to giving insight into the structure of probed hadrons, studying TMDFFs for quarkonium like the $J / \psi$ also offers more avenues to test the NRQCD factorization conjecture, which has recently come under scrutiny from global fits of long distance NRQCD matrix elements to world data \cite{Butenschoen:2011yh,Butenschoen:2012qr, Bodwin:2014gia, Chao:2012iv}.
+In addition to giving insight into the structure of probed hadrons, studying TMDFFs for quarkonium like the $J / \psi$ also offers more avenues to test the NRQCD factorization conjecture, which has recently come under scrutiny from global fits of long-distance NRQCD matrix elements to world data \cite{Butenschoen:2011yh,Butenschoen:2012qr, Bodwin:2014gia, Chao:2012iv}.